zhusupbekovan/zhusupbekovan.github.io/README.md

       fdisk -l
     ```

+  **Description:** `fdisk -l` lists all disks and their partitions, allowing you to identify your target disk for partitioning.

   <img src="./resources/img/3.1.png"  style="display:block;margin: auto;" />

   Then, with the device identifier, run the below command to start partitioning your disk.
 Make sure to change `/dev/sda` as per your system.
   ```bash
     cfdisk /dev/sda
   ```

+  **Description:** `cfdisk` is a command-line partitioning tool.
+This command opens the partitioning interface for the specified disk.

   <img src="./resources/img/3.2.png"  style="display:block;margin: auto;" />

   Select `label type = dos` in the next prompt.

   Select the free space and choose option NEW from the bottom.

+  **Description:** Creating a new partition allows you to allocate space for the system, including boot, root, and swap partitions.

   <img src="./resources/img/3.3.png" style="display:block;margin: auto;" />